arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

-Indeed, the XML grammar, with closing tags constrained to have a name bound to their corresponding opening tag, is a so called Context-sensitive Grammar.
+Indeed, the XML grammar, with closing tags constrained to have a name bound to their corresponding opening tag, is a so called [Context-sensitive Grammar][context-sensitive-grammar].

 A parser for this family of grammars requires a new tool that &mdash;
 it could be demonstrated &mdash; cannot be built as a composition of the applicative parsers we have distilled so far.
-We need a new tools.
+We need a brand new mechanism.

-This new tool is indeed pretty simple: an operator similar to the Applicative Functor's `<*>`, only a bit smarter; a function able to pass the value successfully parsed by a parser to the next parser.
+This new tool is indeed pretty simple: we just need an operator similar to the Applicative Functor's `<*>`, only a bit smarter; a function able to pass the value successfully parsed by a parser to the next parser.
 So, something that could *bind* 2 parsers in a row.
 Not surprisingly, we will call this operator `bind` &mdash; or `>>=`, because we functional programmers can't get enough of symbols &mdash;
 and the resulting notion *monad*.

-Implementing is is super easy &mdash; just a matter of be guided by the type signature &mdash; but the consequence of its availability is revolutionary.
+Implementing it will be super easy &mdash; just a matter of following the type signature &mdash; but the consequences will be revolutionary.

+Curious?
 Grab a liquorice and jump to [Chapter 13](/monadic-parser-combinators-13): we are going to write it.